guilatrova/latrovacommits-articles/posts/2021/2021-05-03-consistent-integrations/post.en-us.md

 - The order may contain one or several payments
 - Some courier will deliver it

-With these core set of data, it allowed us to create a "Mimic standard" and **adapt** (analogous idea to the [adapter design pattern](https://refactoring.guru/design-patterns/adapter) but at the microservice level) every integration individually.
+With this core set of data, it allowed us to create a "Mimic standard" and **adapt** (analogous idea to the [adapter design pattern](https://refactoring.guru/design-patterns/adapter) but at the microservice level) every integration individually.

 We rely on **Kafka** for transmitting events (i.e. messages) between microservices.
 We use [**protocol buffers**](https://developers.google.com/protocol-buffers) to defining the message body and enforce standards without being attached to a single language.